conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 Let's now see in details each step.

-## 1. Verify that the Platform is up and running
+## 1. Verify that the Conduktor is up and running

 ### From Docker